 - We publish social media success stories written by practitioners and higher ed marketing memos authored by the alums of our professional certificate programs.

-- We also host several annual conferences focusing on different topics (Higher Ed Social Media, Higher Ed Analytics and Higher Ed Content).
+- We also host several annual conferences focusing on different topics (Higher Ed WEBSITES, Higher Ed Social Media, Higher Ed Analytics and Higher Ed Content).

-Our next conference, the Higher Ed Content Conference (April 25, 2018) is the only event focusing 100% on higher ed content that has an open call for proposals.
+Our next conference, the Higher Ed WEBSITES Conference (June 13, 2018) is the only event focusing 100% on higher ed WEBSITES that has an open call for proposals.

-This event is unique because it’s very specialized but still remains open to new, young and rising voices.
-The conference is online, so you don’t need a travel budget or 2 to 3 days away from work to present.
+These events are unique because they are very specialized but still remains open to new, young and rising voices.
+The Higher Ed Experts conferences are online, so you don’t need a travel budget or 2 to 3 days away from work to present.
 Budget and time friendly?
 Checked!

-At the Higher Ed Content Conference, the only barrier of entry is the quality of your ideas, the creativity of your proposal and the fit between your proposed session and what your peers want to learn more about.
+At Higher Ed Experts’ conferences, the only barrier of entry is the quality of your ideas, the creativity of your proposal and the fit between your proposed session and what your peers want to learn more about.

 - interesting case studies that can be replicated at other institutions

-- lessons learned that can help your colleagues implement and optimize their content strategy at a more strategic level but also on a day to day basis
+- lessons learned that can help your colleagues implement and optimize their digital strategy at a more strategic level but also on a day to day basis

-- advanced how-tos on content tools that make you save time.
+- advanced how-tos that make you save time.

-The Higher Ed Content Conference is always a lot of fun for speakers, but also attendees.
+The Higher Ed Experts Conferences are always a lot of fun for speakers, but also attendees.
 Usually, 30 to 40% of registered institutions on a given year have attended a previous edition.
 So, this is not a conference where you want to recycle an old talk (things move so fast, anyway) or submit a clone of a session featured at the conference in past editions.

 Why present at Higher Ed Experts Conferences?
 Keynote-size audiences!